Anxiety and stress may be the causes of recurrent nightmares. Here are two strategies that therapists use to help people relax.

 Behavioral changes like limiting screen time before bed and eliminating caffeine and alcohol can also help you get more restful sleep.

 If your anxiety does not improve after a few weeks, talk to your doctor.
-You may have an underlying medical problem (such as a sleep disorder) or a treatable psychiatric condition (such as an anxiety disorder) causing you to feel this way.
+You may have an underlying medical problem (such as an overactive thyroid or a sleep disorder) or a treatable psychiatric condition (such as an anxiety disorder) causing you to feel this way.